NinavGerwen/Master-Thesis/README.md

 |Simulation-Study-II.rmd	|Rmarkdown file that contains the simulation which assessed the performance of the Multiple Group Likelihood Ratio test to discern group differences|
 |Simulation-Study-II.html	|Knitted version of the 'Simulation-Study-II.html' file that also contains session information under which the simulation was run|

-The results found in html files were used in the end product of the manuscript.
+The results found in the .html files were used in the end product of the manuscript.

 ## Manuscript Files